ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/shader-development/Debugging Shaders.md

 r.DumpShaderDebugWorkerCommandLine=1

-## Add these when running with a graphical debugger like NSight (but not when profiling)
+## Add these when running with a graphical debugger like NSight (but not when profiling):

 r.Shaders.Optimize=0